cami-rs/cami/README.md

 You could transmute (zero cost) a wrapper back to the original Vec/slice/array/String/&str, as far as no existing code depends on `derive`'s default ordering and Vec/slice/array/String/&str's lexicographic ordering.

-### Fallback to PartialEq & Ord

-TODO

-Suitable if you can't change some existing (3rd party) code to use `cami`'s binary search methods.
-Possible only if no existing code depends on `derive`'s default ordering and Vec/slice/array/String/&str's lexicographic ordering.

-Compared to using `CPartialEq` and `COrd`, this doesn't give any binary search benefit for primitive/local-only types.
-But it can speed up binary search for types with references.

 ## Scope